arnavgautam/TreeHacks2015/HOLs/HOL-ServiceBusTopics/HOL.md

 <a name="Ex1Task2"></a>
 #### Task 2 - Creating a Topic and Adding Subscriptions in Visual Studio ####

-The Windows Azure Tools for Microsoft Visual Studio includes Server Explorer support for managing Service Bus messaging entities, including topics and subscriptions.
+Windows Azure Tools for Microsoft Visual Studio includes Server Explorer support for managing Service Bus messaging entities, including topics and subscriptions.
 In this task, you will use Server Explorer to connect to the Service Bus namespace you created previously, create a topic and add a subscription to it.

 1. Open **Visual Studio 2013 Express for Web** (or greater) as Administrator.